Category Archives: Airlines

 The Death of Bereavement Fares

 When we first wrote about bereavement fares nearly 20 years ago, in 2006, 2008 and 2010, they were already quickly becoming a thing of the past.
-Even when they existed broadly, they never represented much value.
-Today, they are a vestige of air travel past, only slightly more common than on board lounges.
-Even back…
+Even when most airlines offered them, they never represented much value.
+Today, they are a just a quaint vestige of the past, only slightly more common than on board…

 A Comparative Analysis of Hub-and-Spoke vs. Point-to-Point Airline Systems in the US